-Aged care is a growing industry in Australia, due to the ageing population.
-According to a recent government report, over one million older Australians receive aged care services.
+Aged care is a growing industry in Australia, due to our ageing population.

 How do you get a job in the aged care industry?